Belarusian sprinter Tsimanouskaya reaches Poland after Tokyo drama | DW | 04.08.2021

 She flew via the Austrian capital for "security reasons," according to Austrian minister Magnus Brunner, who greeted her at the Vienna airport.

-After her arrival, Brunner told reporters: "She is worried about her family.
-She is tired and naturally she is tense after what has happened over the past few days," adding the athlete was also "nervous about how things will progress."
+After her arrival there, Brunner told reporters: "She is worried about her family.
+She is tired, and naturally she is tense after what has happened over the past few days," adding the athlete was also "nervous about how things will progress."

-Tsimanouskaya said she feared reprisals in Belarus after she openly criticized a move to enter her in a race.
+Tsimanouskaya has said she fears reprisals in Belarus after she openly criticized a move to enter her in a race she said she had not prepared for.
 She also refused to board a flight home late on Sunday, saying she had been taken to the airport against her will.

-Vadim Krivosheyev, an activist with the Belarusian Sport Solidarity Foundation, told the AP news agency that Tsimanouskaya took the flight to Austria on the advice of Polish authorities.
+Vadim Krivosheyev, an activist with the Belarusian Sport Solidarity Foundation, told The Associated Press that Tsimanouskaya took the flight to Austria on the advice of Polish authorities.

 Tsimanouskaya's husband is also due to arrive in Warsaw on Wednesday, an NGO that supports the Belarusian opposition said.